 schools boast much higher graduation rates than government schools and educate more than 2,400 children each year.

 In the cities of Ranchi and Bangalore, the Marianists provide safe havens, job training, and empowerment programs for those living in slums and on the streets.

 Learn more about Marianist ministries in India.

 In Kenya, half of the population lives below the poverty line.
-In Malawi, only 3 percent of the population completes high school.
-In Zambia, three out of four live on less than $1.25 per day.
+In Malawi, only 3% of the population completes high school.
+In Zambia, 75% of the population live on less than $1.25 per day.